eavf/netatmo/README.md

 docker-compose pull     # to pull image from dockerhub docker-compose up -d    # to run app
 ```
-If you prefer to build localy image, so go into app folder and do it by changing image instruction in app by:
+If you prefer to build local image, so go into the app folder and do it by changing the image instruction in the app:
 ```bash
 build: .
 ```